Artificially intelligent agents in the social and behavioral sciences: A history and outlook: Pioneers of artificial intelligence

 Simon was later awarded the Nobel Economics Prize primarily for his work on bounded rationality~\cite{simon_bounded}.
 However, Simon's social science most pertinent to this paper was presented in \textit{The Sciences of the Artificial}~\cite{simon1969}, which was foundational to both design theory and the study of complex social systems.
 One often misunderstood aspect of this work today is that Simon called for an investigation of the design process of artificial objects and their \textit{de facto} usage, not just their functionality~\cite{simon1969}: \begin{quote} The thesis is that certain phenomena are ``artificial'' in a very specific sense: they are as they are only because of a system’s being molded, by goals or purposes, to the environment in which it lives.
 If natural phenomena have an air of ``necessity'' about them in their subservience to natural law, artificial phenomena have an air of ``contingency'' in their malleability by environment. \end{quote}

 While the AI of Simon \textit{et al.}\ may seem a bit outdated today, it did have an immense impact, much in the form of ``expert systems''~\cite{durkin}.
 Expert systems constitute perhaps the first commercially successful type of AI application, with users primarily in corporate and institutional management.
-Their advances in knowledge representation linger to this day in fields like knowledge management and organizational learning~\cite{nonaka2006organizational}.
+Their advances in knowledge representations continue to influence fields such as knowledge management and organizational learning to this day~\cite{nonaka2006organizational}.

 In a prescient work~\cite{plural_soar}, Kathleen Carley and colleagues attempted to connect Allen Newell's ``Soar'' architecture for a general-purpose AI (or \textit{cognitive architecture} as they termed it)~\cite{newell_unified} into a model of organizational decision making.
-Carley \textit{\textit{et al.}}\ considered agents who need to find components in a warehouse to complete incoming orders, and require both coordination and communication to achieve this.
+Carley \textit{\textit{et al.}}\ considered agents who need to find components in a warehouse to complete incoming orders and require both coordination and communication to achieve this.
 See Table~\ref{tab:carley} for a list of features needed to replicate a human in a social simulation according to Ref.~\cite{plural_soar} (a topic Carley and Newell expanded on in Ref.~\cite{Carley01121994}).